maasglobal/maas-tsp-reference/README.md

 NOTE: *Citybikes does not handle reservations of bikes, so a mocked db (JSON -file) is used here as an example to return data that would otherwise not be available.*

+##### Dependencies
 `package.json` and `node_modules` include your dependencies and are used by the Serverless Framework to build and bundle your final functions during deployment into AWS.
 It is important to keep your dependencies to a minimum and use as much native code as possible.
 A good library for handling HTTP -requests using promises is [request-promise-lite](https://github.com/laurisvan/request-promise-lite), which is used by many of the current TSPs.

 ### Environment variables
+All 3rd party related API -keys should be documented in the repository's README.md -file.
+Actual keys MUST NOT be committed into the repository, but used from a local environment variable.
+For development purposes it is up to the developer to handle those, and document the necessary ones properly for final developments.
+Transferring production keys towards MaaS can be done by a separate communication channel e.g. GPG encrypted emails.

+Handling environment variables for multiple developers can be done by using the [Serverless Meta Sync -plugin](https://github.com/serverless/serverless-meta-sync)

 ### Naming conventions
+Use nouns instead of verbs, Plurals instead of singular. snake-case in URI and path params, query string attributes in camelCase due to request mapping inside AWS API-Gateway.

+##### Linting
+ESLint is used for linting the entire codebase.
+A set of rules that must pass comes with this repository.
+The ESLint Gulp -task is run when running the test suite with `npm test`.

+##### Date & Time handling
+UTC+0 must be used for all date / time -related operations.
+[MomentJS](http://momentjs.com/timezone/) is a solid library for managing timezones and time -related operations.

 ## Schemas
+[JSON Schema's](http://json-schema.org/) are used for describing data structures within the system.
+All schemas related to a TSP are included in this repository and used for testing and ensuring a valid implementation of a TSP.
+A lot of the key & value -pairs come from planning a trip, and thus include keywords like "leg", "location", "lat, "lon", etc. If you peak inside the schemas, descriptions of the fields can be found there.

 ## Implementing a TSP

 ## Tests
 ### Functional tests